MahediKamal/MFC-Multi-Language-Support/README.md

-# How to Crete MFC Multi Language Support application
+# How to Create MFC Multi-Language Support application

-First cretate `MFC app` `dialog based` project.
+First, create an `MFC app` ` dialog-based` project.
-Follow the steps shown in `1-7` images then click finish.
+Follow the steps shown in the `1-7` images then click finish.
 ![...](image/1.PNG)
 <br>
 `                                               fig: Image 1                                              `